-He invented the first practical vapour compression refrigeration system after noticing, when cleaning metal type with ether, that the evaporation of the ether cooled the metal.
+He invented the world’s first practical vapour compression refrigeration system after noticing, when cleaning metal type with ether, that the evaporation of the ether cooled the metal.
 His system used a compressor to force ether vapour into a condenser where it reverted to liquid form and moved through refrigeration coils.
 As it evaporated into vapour again, it cooled the machine.

 However, Harrison’s attempt to ship meat to Britain ended in disaster.
-Rather than freeze the meat, he constructed an ice-cooled cold room on the ship the Norfolk.
+Rather than freeze the meat, he constructed an ice-cooled cold room on the ship Norfolk.
 Unfortunately, he underestimated the amount of ice required and how quickly it would melt and 25 tons of meat was spoiled in transit.

 After this, Harrison patented further refrigeration systems in Britain, where he was a correspondent for The Age.
 He returned to Australia and settled in Geelong shortly before his death in 1893.